nemurihime72/mad-bookreader/README.md

 * Grid layout, number of items per row depends on screen width
 * Edit title of book after import
 * Delete book
+* Color change to green at recyclerview when book is currently being read

 ## Ryan Lee:
 * Import function with alertdialog to manually enter title